Jamaican patty: History

+Patty wars

+In February 1985, the Canadian government attempted to ban patty vendors from using the term "beef patty" as it did not comply with the Meat Inspection Act's definition of the federally-regulated term, which was based on hamburger patties.
+Patty vendors refused to rename the beef patties, and the issue was covered repeatedly by media in both Canada and Jamaica.
+The government faced pressure to resolve the issue because of an upcoming trip to Jamaica by Prime Minister Brian Mulroney.
+On February 19, 1985, officials from the Consumer and Corporate Affairs and representatives from the patty vendors agreed to a compromise to call the patty a "Jamaican patty", with no need to rename businesses or change signage.
+Colin Vaughn called it "a victory for the Jamaican community".

 In a Toronto Star column on February 22, 2012, columnist Royson James unofficially declared February 23 as the Jamaican Patty Day in Toronto.
-The "patty wars" controversy was the subject of a 2022 CBC documentary entitled Patty vs. Patty, featuring an interview with Michael Davidson, directed by Chris Strikes, and streamed on CBC Gem.
-The video is now also available on YouTube.
+The "patty wars" controversy was the subject of a 2022 CBC documentary entitled Patty vs. Patty, featuring an interview with Michael Davidson, directed by Chris Strikes.

 Contemporary usage and commercialization

-Over recent decades the popularity of the Jamaican patty has grown significantly, becoming a mainstream food item in some countries.
-From being a hand-made pastry in Jamaica's homes and bakeries, it has become commercialised and commoditized, especially in North America.
+The popularity of the Jamaican patty has grown significantly with immigration from Jamaica, becoming a mainstream food item in some countries.
+From being a hand-made pastry in Jamaica's homes and bakeries, it has starting in the 1980s and 1990s become commercialised and commoditized, especially in North America.
 The patties are now often made in large numbers by industrial machinery and sold under brand names in supermarkets and in chain restaurants.
 In the United States, patties are offered by some restaurants such as pizzerias and included in public school lunches.
 The New York school system distributed more than three million patties in one year.